Drohno/account-timer/README.md

 3. Start the project executing `npm start`.
 4. Have fun in http://localhost:4200 with the email `account@timer.com` and the password `t3t1ng154fun` !

+## Steps to launch the components tests.

+1. First two steps of previous procedure if not already done.
+2. Launch karma and jasmine testing using `npm run test`.
+3. Watch the results of the tests in chrome and also from the terminal.

 ## Technology used in this project

 1. NPM as package manager